 We make a difference

-For García-Carrion, sustainability is comprised of three dimensions in which, as a group, we have made a difference: environment, economy, and society.
-The sustainability strategy, strongly supported by technology and innovation, seeks to reduce and neutralize the carbon footprint associated with product development through a cross-cutting approach that affects the entire value chain.
-To address the challenges posed by climate change, García-Carrión has developed its 360° Sustainability strategy, which focuses on innovation across the entire value chain: from production in the fields to the final consumer's table.
-This strategy is aligned with the European Union's Farm to Fork and Sustainable Development 2030 strategies, which propose a path to seriously address the social, economic, and environmental problems facing the planet.
+To address the challenges posed by climate change, García-Carrión has developed its 360° Sustainability strategy, with innovation at its core, acting across the whole value chain — from production in the fields to the final consumer’s table.
+This strategy is aligned with the European Union’s Farm to Fork approach and the 2030 Sustainable Development agenda, which set out a pathway to tackle the social, economic and environmental challenges facing our planet.

-SUSTAINABILITY REPORT 2023
+SUSTAINABILITY REPORT 2024

 ORGANIC AND LOCAL AGRICULTURE

-Organic viticulture
+Organic Viticulture

 CIRCULAR ECONOMY

-García-Carrión has a firm environmental commitment, which is embodied in our Huelva plant.
-It is based on three objectives: zero net polluting emissions, because with our trees we reduce CO2 emissions equivalent to those emitted by more than 36,000 cars in a month; zero net water consumption, since we reuse the treated water as fertilizer for our orange trees; and zero waste, since we reuse our organic waste to create value-added products.
-When an orange is squeezed, 50% of it is discarded as peel.
-At García-Carrión, we use 100% of the orange peel and, each year, we process 200,000 tons of orange peel to produce essential oils, a perfume, or pellets for animal feed.
-A clear example that the circular economy is possible and profitable.
+García-Carrión has a strong environmental commitment, brought to life at our Huelva plant and built around three objectives: net zero polluting emissions, because our trees reduce CO₂ emissions equivalent to those produced by more than 36,000 cars over a month; net zero water consumption, as we reuse treated water as fertiliser for the orange trees; and zero waste, since we recover and repurpose our organic residues to create value-added products.

-WE MANUFACTURE EFFICIENTLY WITH THE LATEST TECHNOLOGY
+WE PRODUCE EFFICIENTLY USING THE LATEST TECHNOLOGY

-We are always moving toward increasingly efficient production models and have always been pioneers in the search for and use of new sustainable alternatives.
-That's why we work to ensure our packaging ensures the quality and safety of our products, has a low carbon footprint, is 100% recyclable, and allows for the use of plant-based materials.
-We have several examples.
-These include our juice bottle, made from 100% recycled rPET plastic and 100% recyclable, with a 100% recyclable cap and label; our brick packaging, which contains more than 60% plant-based materials and with which we have managed to reduce CO2 emissions by more than 50% compared to market standards; and our cava bottles, the lightest in the world, and our wine bottles, the lightest on the market.
+There are several examples of this: our juice bottle, made from 100% recycled rPET plastic and 100% recyclable, with a 100% recyclable cap and label; our carton packs, which contain more than 60% plant-based materials and have enabled us to reduce CO₂ emissions by more than 50% compared with market standards; and our cava bottles — the lightest in the world — as well as our wine bottles, the lightest on the market.

 PRODUCTION AND SELF-CONSUMPTION OF RENEWABLE ENERGY